 – Senior Admissions Consultant Nicole Witt.
 Nicole earned her MBA at Cornell University’s Johnson Graduate School of Management, where she served on the admissions committee.

-All applicants should start a file with the information and documents they will need to compile their applications later this year.
+- All fall applicants should start a file with the information and documents they will need to compile their applications later this year.
 It should include copies of college transcripts and any previously submitted MBA applications.

-Start making notes of the story themes and ‘wow’ factors that you will use in your applications and essays.
-Although b-schools won’t release their essay questions for several more weeks, you can count on encountering some version of these 3 questions: Why do you want an MBA?
+- Start making notes of the story themes and ‘wow’ factors that you will use in your applications and essays.
+Although many b-schools won’t release their essay questions for a few more weeks, you can count on encountering some version of these 3 questions: Why do you want an MBA?
 Why is this the right time for you to get one?
 Why do you want to get your degree at our school?
 Think about the life experiences that you can use to illustrate your responses to these questions, and that will differentiate you from the many other qualified applicants who will be applying to the same programs.

-Look over your resume.
+- Look over your resume.
 Does it support your reasons for wanting to get an MBA and your post-MBA career goals?
 Remember that it will be read by b-school admissions committee members, not recruiters in your industry.
 Accordingly, be sure your resume is prepared in accordance with a business-school-admission-friendly format.

-It’s not too early to contact the people you will ask to write your letters of recommendation to see if they will be available and willing to do this for you.
+- It’s not too early to contact the people you will ask to write your letters of recommendation to see if they will be available and willing to do this for you.
 You want to choose people who can give different perspectives on your work and leadership abilities.
 Let each person know why you would value their recommendation and what experiences or strengths they could discuss in their letters to support your application story and themes.

 - Also consider whether you might benefit from including an additional, optional recommendation letter to your file in order to substantiate a story theme or ‘wow’ factor, highlight your strengths, or, possibly, mitigate your weaknesses.

-Our MBA Admissions Timeline page will be updated on July 1.
+Our MBA Admissions Timeline page will be updated on September 1.